Colourful, carmine pink blooms with golden stamens. These plants are ready to make a statement.

 Verbascum make fine garden showpieces, their glorious, upright stems provide fantastic architectural interest over an extended period through summer.
 They are easy to care for, will survive poor soils, and can even bloom twice in a season!

 The flowers unfurl on narrow, airy stems and last for weeks.
 After the first blooms begin to wane, you are best to cut the stems back, add some fertiliser and water then await the second round.
 But wait, there’s more, once the blooms have finished, they turn into handsome seed heads that mature to an attractive red-black shade for autumn.

 The soft, fluffy, deep green, oval shaped leaves of Verbascum grow close to the ground, with a rugged handsomeness, but they bow low, allowing the flowers to steal the show.

 These plants look wonderful in dry, coastal or cottage gardens.

 Plant your Verbascum in a full sun to part shade position.
-They thrive in any well drained, soils, even alkaline conditions, but in poorly drained soils the plants tend to rot.
-It is best to choose an area out of harsh winds or you will have to be prepared to stake.
+They thrive in any well drained, soils, even in alkaline conditions, but in poorly drained boggy soils the plants tend to rot.
+It is best to choose an area out of harsh winds, or you will have to be prepared to stake.
 Water in, then you will only have to bother if rainfall is low, they become quite dry tolerant once they are established.

 Spring to Summer